VincenzoCa/BPHParkingAnalysis/README.md

 source launch_YOUR_TAG.sh
 ```
 The output will be stored under the path `/PATH/TO/STORAGE/FOLDER/YOUR_TAG`. `config_runAnalysis.sh` contains the command to run the analyzer (add `--tree` to produce skimmed nanoAOD files).
+Set `--cfg config_runAnalysis_cpp.sh` if you want to launch jobs with `analyzer_RDF.cpp` (add `--skTree 1` to produce skimmed trees).

-If you want to launch batch jobs with `histoProducer_RDF.py`, to produce histograms from the skimmed nanoAOD files, set `--cfg config_histoProducer_RDF.sh` instead.
+If you want to launch batch jobs with `macro/histoProducer_RDF.py`, to produce histograms from the skimmed nanoAOD files, set `--cfg config_histoProducer_RDF.sh` instead.
 In this case `INPUT_LIST.txt` will be the txt file containing the paths of the skimmed nanoAOD files.